manojkiraneda/manojkiraneda.github.io/_posts/2024-09-30-attestation-keys-and-tpm-based-attestation.md

 key mechanisms that enable this assurance is **attestation**.

-In this article we will explore the concept of attestation, why it is essential, and the importance of Attestation Keys (AKs) in this process, particularly in relation to the Endorsement Key (EK).
+In this article we will explore the concept of attestation, why it is essential, and the importance of Attestation Keys (ask) in this process, particularly in relation to the Endorsement Key (EK).

 > All the commands mentioned in this article are on OpenBMC software running on